comgongi/auto-aim/README.md

-# Auto-Aim-v2: A Self-Improving Adaptive AI Attack Framework
+# Auto-Aim: A Self-Improving Adaptive AI Attack Framework

 ## 📖 Overview

-**Auto-Aim-v2** is an innovative adaptive AI attack framework designed for self-learning and autonomous goal pursuit against AI models.
+**Auto-Aim** is an innovative adaptive AI attack framework designed for self-learning and autonomous goal pursuit against AI models.
 It dynamically adjusts attack prompts using iterative feedback loops, multiple agent strategies, and adaptive scoring mechanisms to achieve adversarial or benign goals against AI systems.
 The framework supports single-turn and multi-turn attacks, as well as multimodal attacks, providing robust testing capabilities for AI services.

 ## 🔧 Technical Description

 ### 1. **Framework Overview**
-Auto-Aim-v2 initiates with a clearly defined goal, which can be adversarial (e.g., eliciting harmful or misaligned outputs) or benign (eliciting responses that deviate from the intended functionality).
+Auto-Aim initiates with a clearly defined goal, which can be adversarial (e.g., eliciting harmful or misaligned outputs) or benign (eliciting responses that deviate from the intended functionality).

 ### 2. **Scoring Criteria Generation**
 The framework generates a bespoke 10-step scoring system, with a score of **1** indicating the goal has been reached and **10** indicating it has not.
 This allows for precise assessment of the AI's responses.